zakir-hyder/rss-python/README.md

 ```
 python downloader-thread.py--feed=<RSS-Feed-URL> --output=<PATH-TO-DIRECTORY>
 ```
-downloader-multiple-thread.py sends a HTTPConnection request to check if the file is download using range header.
-It checks for 206 header response.
+downloader-multiple-thread.py sends a request using HTTPConnection to each url to check if the file can be downloaded using range header.
+The program checks for 206 header response.
 If partial download possible the app create two threads - each thread downloads half of the file.
 Thread locks its self when it starts to write the file on HDD not while downloading.
-IF partial download is not possible the url is added to queue like downloader-queue-thread.py
+If partial download is not possible the url is added to queue like downloader-queue-thread.py
 ```
 python downloader-multiple-thread.py --feed=<RSS-Feed-URL> --output=<PATH-TO-DIRECTORY>
 ```